siouan/frontend-gradle-plugin/examples/multi-frontend-projects/README.md

 ## Use case

-A root project composed of a first frontend project based on [NPM][npm], and a second frontend project based on [Yarn][yarn].
+A root project composed of a first frontend project based on [npm][npm], and a second frontend project based on [Yarn][yarn].
 Both frontend projects share the same [Node.js][nodejs] distribution.

 ## Description